 Harvard is committed to complying with applicable U.S. laws and regulations pertaining to exports of items, services and technology by or on behalf of the University.
 The University’s Chief Compliance Officer oversees Harvard’s compliance with U.S. export-control laws and regulations and chairs the Harvard University Export Control Council that reviews and advises the OVPR on export control issues.

-Because awareness and oversight of Export Controls are best accomplished at the local level, each School or Institute has an Export liaison, designated to answer questions and oversee the implementation of compliance procedures within their respective schools, centers, laboratories and departments.
+Because awareness and oversight of Export Controls are best accomplished at the local level, each School or Institute has an Export Control Officer, designated to answer questions and oversee the implementation of compliance procedures within their respective schools, centers, laboratories and departments.

 Shipping/Carrying Materials Overseas: